Food Storage Peanuts Cocoa Peanut Butter Ramen Chocolate

 • How to store: Obviously chocolate melts, so you want to store it in a cool place.
 Make sure it is stored at temperatures between 60 and 65 degrees Fahrenheit.

-• Shelf Life: Dark chocolate can last 2 to 5 years depending on the temperature at which it’s stored.
+• Shelf Life: Dark chocolate can last 2 to 5 years, depending on the temperature at which it’s stored.

 Canned Meats and Tuna

 • Shelf Life: Tuna and canned meats can also last up to 5 years past the expiration date.
-Please keep in mind tuna becomes “mushy” after a year or so.
+Please keep in mind that tuna becomes “mushy” after a year or so.

 Dried Beans/Legumes